AbhishekKumar-0311/Micro-Projects/EDA-Global-Happiness-Index/README.md

 # EDA-Volcanoes-of-the-Holocene
-I have explored, visualised, and interpreted global happiness scores over the period 2015—2019.
+I have explored, visualised and interpreted global happiness scores over the period 2015—2019.

 ### Abstract :